 The Autopsy of Jane Doe

-A young woman's body is found at the scene of a bloody homicide, but there is no obvious signs of death.
-She is delivered to the town's coroner, who, along with his son, spends the movie autopsying the body.
-But as they cut, the stranger the case seems: the woman has broken ankles and wrists; her tongue cut out; her lungs are burned; her tooth is found wrapped in cloth in her stomach.
+A young woman's body is found at the scene of a bloody homicide, but without any obvious signs of death.
+The coroner and his son spend the film performing the atopsy, finding stranger and stranger things.
+The woman has broken ankles and wrists, her tongue cut out, her lungs are burned, and her tooth is found wrapped in cloth in her stomach.
 Is Jane Doe the victim of strange circumstances - or did she cause the strange circumstances?

-Justine starts her first year in veterinary school, the same one her sister attends, and where her parents met.
-An avowed vegetarian, Justine is forced to suspend her beliefs when a hazing ritual requires her to eat a raw rabbit's kidney.
-Unfortunately, this seems to awaken in Justine an insatiable hunger for meat, one that leads to her undoing.
+This French-Belgian co-production quickly became notorious after several audience members fainted during a screening at the Toronto Film Festival, allegedly due to the severity of the film's gore and violence.
+In Justine's first year in veterinary school, the vegetarian is forced to suspend her beliefs when a hazing ritual requires her to eat a raw rabbit's kidney.
+Unfortunately, this seems to awaken an insatiable hunger for meat - one that leads to Justine's undoing.

 The Neon Demon

 Part horror film, part psychological thriller, part supernatural thriller, and all art film, The Neon Demon is an intense ride through the horrors of high fashion.
-A young, innocent girl arrives in Los Angeles, ready to become a model.
-She faces jealousy from her contemporaries; ego-stroking that leads to narcissism; and occult rituals that will be her downfall.
+An innocent young girl arrives in Los Angeles ready to become a model.
+The jealousy she faces from her contemporaries leads to the disturbing occult rituals that echo the industry's narcissism.

-Toho, the production company behind the original Godzilla movies returns with this reboot of the franchise.
-In this film, Godzilla is created by a radiation leak, and he uses his immense size and strength to destroy Japan.
-In addition to having a voice against nuclear power, Shin Godzilla also offers a satire on the Japanese government, showing how their need to be ultra-polite and follow bureaucratic red tape to the letter can cause more problems than solutions.
+Toho, the production company behind the original Godzilla movies returns with this intense reboot of the franchise.
+Here, Godzilla is created by a radiation leak, then uses his immense size and strength to destroy Japan.
+In addition to the typical message against nuclear power in, Shin Godzilla offers a satire on the Japanese government's reliance on bureaucratic red tape and politeness.

 10 Cloverfield Lane